 Drinking Age Law, Mississippi - Effective Oct.
 1, 1986, it is illegal for any person under the age of 21 to possess or be sold, given, or furnished beer or light wine.
-This law has serious consequences for persons who provide or sell beer and light wine to individuals under 21, as well as for underage drinkers.
+This law has serious consequences for persons who provide or sell any alcoholic beverage, including beer and wine, to individuals under 21, as well as for underage drinkers.